pneyrinck/corecontrol/README.md

 ###### Legacy OSC And MIDI Modules

 Many people use Open Sound Control (OSC) for control messaging on a network.
 Despite its limitations, OSC is simple and useful.
 Core Control fully supports OSC messaging using OSC modules.
-And, of course, MIDI is very common so Core Control supports MIDI messaging.
+And, of course, MIDI is very common so Core Control supports MIDI messaging using MIDI modules.

 Here is a simple C++ example to send OSC messages with Core Control:
 ```